Wine & More

 opening-bottle-of-wine

-For removing the capsule, it is best to use the specialised foil cutters or, as the sommeliers would do, use the small knife attached to the bottle opener.
+For removing the capsule, it is best to use the specialized foil cutters or, as the sommeliers would do, use the small knife attached to the wine opener.
+It’s essential to cut around the bottom of this covering right under the little glass lip that sits at the top of most bottles.

-The foil should be cut at the lower lip of the bottleneck, at the front and back, without moving or shaking the bottle itself.
+Using a foil cutter makes this task effortless and neat.
 You don’t want to play spin the bottle.
 If you want to look like a pro, remember that the label should always be facing the guests.

 Some foils are easier to remove than others.
 It depends mostly on the material used to make wine bottle capsules:

-• PVC is the most common because it is also the cheapest material.
+• PVC: Most common because it is also the cheapest material.
 It is easy to use and very lightweight.
-It also comes in all the possible colours to match the desired visual appearance of the bottle.
+It also comes in all the possible colors to match the desired visual appearance of the bottle.

-• Tin is also a popular choice which today is used on more expensive bottles.
+• Tin: Popular choice which today is used on more expensive bottles.
 It is heavier, and it crumples, unlike the plastic foil.

-• Polylaminate is a material made of several layers of polymers, often including aluminium, to provide protection against oxygen and light.
+• Polylaminate: Material made of several layers of polymers, often including aluminium, to protect against oxygen and light.

-• Aluminium is used with increasingly popular screw caps, but in this case, the bottle is opened by hand, keeping the lower part of the cap under the perforations fixed and turning the wine bottle with the other hand.
+• Aluminium: Used with increasingly popular screw caps, but in this case, the bottle is opened by hand, keeping the lower part of the cap under the perforations fixed and turning the wine bottle with the other hand.
 The cork will release itself, and the wine is immediately opened.

 After removing the foil top, put it in your pocket and be aware that nothing should touch the table, not even the bottle, during the wine presentation.
 The next step is cleaning the upper part of the bottle for the first time with the napkin to remove any possible dust or mold.

-There is a reason why this is the most widely used wine opener in the world is “the waiter’s friend”.
+There is a reason why the most widely used wine opener in the world is “the waiter’s friend” or waiter corkscrew.
 Designs may vary depending on the producer, but it usually has everything you will need 99% of the time:

 • attached small knife,